 The chance is 2 in 5

-But after taking one out you change the chances!
+But after taking one out the chances change!

 So the next time:

-- if you got a red marble before, then the chance of a blue marble next is 2 in 4
+- if we got a red marble before, then the chance of a blue marble next is 2 in 4

-- if you got a blue marble before, then the chance of a blue marble next is 1 in 4
+- if we got a blue marble before, then the chance of a blue marble next is 1 in 4

 See how the chances change each time?
 Each event depends on what happened in the previous event, and is called dependent.

-That is the kind of thing we will be looking at here.
+That is the kind of thing we look at here.

-Note: if you had replaced the marbles in the bag each time, then the chances would not have changed and the events would be independent:
+Note: if we replace the marbles in the bag each time, then the chances do not change and the events are independent: